 James F. Holderman, Chief Judge, United States District Court, Northern District of Illinois

-"The editorial team at JTLP were excellent.
+"The editorial team at JLTP were excellent.
 They conducted their work with quiet and respectful efficiency whilst giving me significant intellectual scope to complete my article as desired.
-It was a pleasant experience publishing with JTLP and I would certainly consider publishing with the journal again in the future."
+It was a pleasant experience publishing with JLTP and I would certainly consider publishing with the journal again in the future."

-Dr. Mark Burdon, Lecturer, TC Beirne School of Law, The University of Queensland - Australia
+Dr. Mark Burdon, TC Beirne School of Law, The University of Queensland - Australia

 "I appreciated the opportunity to publish in a peer reviewed US-based journal.
 Happy to say something to the effect of the importance of peer review as quality control (which we have in Australia)."